docker-archive/deploykit/docs/cmd/infrakit/util/init/README.md

   2. The CLI fetches this and evaluates it as a template.
     + The engine uses the `INFRAKIT_VARS_TEMPLATE` env to determine a variables JSON to initialize some variables.
-These can be overridden by appropriately named `--var` and `--metdata` flags in the command line.
+These can be overridden by appropriately named `--var` and `--metadata` flags in the command line.
     + The engine uses the `--var` to set parameters in memory for the scope of *this* evaluation.
 These are ephemeral and can override the defaults set in above.
     + The engine uses the `--metadata` to set parameters that will persist, as some